Read the Conversation

 LR: The amount of sales generated by companion animals as opposed to livestock is one of the most important factors that comes to mind when considering the significant evolution of the animal health sector.
 Twenty years ago, the proportion of sales for livestock (compared to companion animals) was far higher, ranging from a 60% to 90% share in developed countries.
 That has changed significantly since then; currently, companion animals—pets—account for a larger portion of our sales.
 I can discuss a few of the many factors that contribute to that.
 The companion animal market in Brazil at the time I joined was probably worth $5 million or so for Pfizer.

-When I grew up, pets belonged outside, but since then, they have moved from our backyards to our homes, and then to our bedrooms, and now, many of them even sleep in the bed with us.
+When I grew up, pets belonged outside, but since then, they have moved from our backyards to our homes, and then to our bedrooms, and now, many of them even sleep in the bed (and pillows) with us.
 Hence, the market for animal health has undoubtedly been pushed by this humanization of animals and the humanization of animal care, in addition to population growth.
 Additionally, our new products have been crucial in helping us stay relevant in the market.
-I am extremely proud of the work Zoetis has done to introduce products in key markets that we have addressed, particularly in Atopic Dermatitis, where we have introduced products like Apoquel, the first monoclonal antibody in this field, along with Cytopoint.
+I am extremely proud of the work Zoetis has done to introduce products in key markets that we have addressed, particularly in Atopic Dermatitis, where we have introduced products like Apoquel, and also the first monoclonal antibody in this field, Cytopoint.

 We are thrilled to report that we have also introduced innovative parasiticides, the most popular parasiticide product in the world right now being a Zoetis pet medicine.
 In addition, we have introduced additional monoclonal antibodies that represent a clear innovation in the pain market, a market that has long existed but has received insufficient attention.
 We are now offering a far longer-acting, safer pain relief option for cats and dogs alike.
 Such products, together with the observed market expansion, have resulted in a significantly quicker growth in Zoetis's companion animal revenue than in its livestock revenue.

 These are a few of the changes that I have witnessed in the last 20 years.
 The market's consolidation is another.
 Animal health companies have experienced a lot of acquisitions and mergers, which resulted in synergies and commercial expansion for specific businesses as well as driving the industry as a whole.
 It has been really dynamic, and a lot more will likely happen in this sector over the next decades.
-There are still unmet needs, which gives us the motivation to keep working and keep innovating.
+Additionally, there are still unmet needs, which gives us the motivation to keep working and keep innovating.

 EF: What is currently driving growth in Brazil?
 In what areas are you experiencing the greatest success, and how significant is Brazil to Zoetis' global strategy?

 At present, ruminants (herbivorous grazing livestock) remain very significant.
 Brazil's livestock sector remains well-positioned when considering the global competitive dynamics for animal protein production.
 Brazil is known for producing quality beef, and it just achieved foot and mouth disease (FMD)-free status without the need for vaccinations.
 This is quite important as it opens up new markets for the export of beef and other animal products.
-The new designation of FMD-free without vaccination gives Brazilian producers access to a lot of markets, including those in South Korea, Japan, and even Mexico, which were previously a closed market for Brazilian produce.
+The new designation of FMD-free without vaccination gives Brazilian producers access to a lot of markets, including those in South Korea, Japan, and even Mexico, which were previously a closed market for Brazilian products.

 It's also caused difficulties since, in the past, farmers were obligated by law to assemble their herds and vaccinate them against FMD twice a year, along with other treatments.
-Since they no longer need to be vaccinated for this particular disease, farmers could give up other treatments as it is a lot of work to assemble herds We are currently working with the farmers and producers to make sure they understand the necessity to continue treating and caring for the animals in order for them to continue being productive, and I believe that overall, animal health is in a very excellent position.
-Sustainability is a major focus of ours as well, and goes hand-in-hand with animal production, since healthy animals are more productive.
+Since they no longer need to be vaccinated for this particular disease, farmers could give up other treatments as it is a lot of work to assemble herds.
+We are currently working with the farmers and producers to make sure they understand the necessity to continue treating and caring for the animals in order for them to continue being productive, and I believe that overall, animal health is in a very excellent position.
+Sustainability is a major focus of ours as well and goes hand-in-hand with animal production since healthy animals are more productive.
 However, protein production occasionally receives negative press due to its contribution to the carbon footprint.
 With improved animal health and technology, especially in smaller farms, Brazil will be in an even better position to provide affordable animal protein to the world’s growing population.

 We acknowledge the significance of sustainability and strive to promote it by providing animals that are healthier and more productive.
 All of this is related to the requirement to maintain efficiency and sustainability, which drives economical and sustainability benefits at the same time.

 Brazil is a highly strategically competitive market for increasing protein production when it comes to livestock farming, and it will stay that way.
-Brazil has the capacity and means to maintain and improve its current level of sustainable protein production, and this incentivises us to keep providing those farmers the solutions they need to be competitive and keep the world supplied with food.
+Brazil has the capacity and means to maintain and improve its current level of sustainable protein production, and this incentivizes us to keep providing those farmers with the solutions they need to be competitive and keep the world supplied with food.

 EF: How would you rank the willingness to adopt innovative practices among veterinary specialists and doctors?

-LR: As a very large country with a significant income inequality, veterinary care in Brazil can be as modern and efficient as any other place in the world, while at the same time still attached to older practices in other regions.
+LR: As a very large country with significant income inequality, veterinary care in Brazil can be as modern and efficient as any other place in the world, while at the same time still maintaining older practices in other regions.
 This disparity is one of the reasons that we, as animal health providers, must keep up our collaboration with the veterinary community, help them advance their skills, and continue to supply all of these companion animals with medication.
 On the production side, this presents us with enormous opportunities.
 We have significant integrations in the swine and poultry industries, such as with protein companies BRF and JBS, among other extremely large, technologically sophisticated organizations.
 They have the best management techniques in place and are capable of being very effective and technically advanced.
 When it comes to generating animal protein, they are extremely intelligent, highly developed, productive, and capable of competing with anyone in the world.
-Cattle farming is less centralized than swine and poultry but is also highly technologically advanced.
+Cattle farming is less consolidated than swine and poultry but is also highly technologically advanced.
 A lot of things are happening to keep the level of sophistication high.

 LR: The fact that there are still a lot of unmet needs excites me.
 Zoetis has experienced great success with some of our products, opening up the market for dermatology and atopic dermatitis, which we service with our products, Apoquel and Cytopoint, which have generated over $100 million in sales globally.
 In a similar vein, the monoclonals for pain control will remain successful for years to come.
 They have only been introduced into a number of European markets over the past three years, and they are proving to be highly successful.
-We introduced them in Brazil a year ago as a dog monoclonal for pain, and a few months ago for the cat monoclonal.
+We introduced them in Brazil a year ago as a dog monoclonal for pain, and a few months ago for the cat.
 They are working incredibly well, and we keep hearing incredible stories from pet owners about how this has completely changed their lives by allowing them to give their animals the best possible care.

 Unmet needs exist for both companion animals and livestock.
 There are still under-served areas where we could improve, which is why it certainly excites me that Zoetis is working on solutions.
 These include anything that can help with compliance, ease of application, ease of use, and anything that can minimize the handling of livestock.
 There are also newly discovered diseases that have surfaced recently; for instance, the African swine fever still lacks a conclusive treatment.
 Though a few businesses have developed vaccinations here and there, none of them have shown to be particularly effective against this devastating disease, and fortunately, Brazil is free of this terrible disease that has had a disastrous effect on the swine sector in other countries.